 The Orangetheory Fitness one-hour workout was designed with one goal in mind — to give people a longer, more vibrant life.
 As technology and science evolves, Orangetheory has based their workouts on individual data measured by heart rate monitors designed to stimulate metabolism and increase energy.
 This allows fitness coaches to provide members with a personalized experience unlike any other.

 Orangetheory uses Canva’s Brand Kit to control and access their brand assets

-Supercharged global expansion within a supported franchise model meant that the team had to create and oversee vast amounts of content.
-The content also had to be tailored to accommodate regional culture which added a considerable amount of requests to the team in a short amount of time as countries like Japan, for example, had totally different social media needs to the US.
+Supercharged global expansion within a supported franchise model meant that the team had to create and oversee vast amounts of branded content.
+Assets also required localization, which added a considerable amount of requests to the team in a short amount of time as countries like Japan, for example, had totally different social media needs to the US.

-Orangetheory’s Social Media Strategy Manager, Jessica Chin Fong, who oversees most of the content creation for corporate and studio channels, explains that before Canva, individual studios would email the marketing team with a specific request and then the marketing team would create a form to submit to the design team.
-The design team would then create whatever was needed, it would be approved, and it would be delivered to the studios.
+Orangetheory’s Social Media Strategy Manager, Jessica Chin Fong, who oversees most of the content creation for corporate and studio channels, explains that before Canva, individual studios would email the marketing team with a specific request, and the marketing team would triage requests and submit to the design team.
+Designers would create whatever was needed, it would be approved, and it would be delivered to the studios.

 Jessica says, “The team was stretched out.
 The rapid growth of the company was a challenge that required a creative solution, a new tool to help us manage the increasing demands of the booming business.”

 Beyond the sheer volume of work, Jessica says that regional studios were hiring local designers to create content and the results were mixed, to say the least.

 “When I first started, one of my jobs was to scout social media to find the worst examples of graphic design,” Jessica said.